xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 docker service update --label-add $KEY=$VALUE $SERVICE_NAME
 ```

-I would like to implement a watcher for my Envoy control plane operating in the way that it generates a new [snapshot](https://pkg.go.dev/github.com/envoyproxy/go-control-plane/pkg/cache/v3#Snapshot) whenever it detects a swarm service update.
+I implemented a simple watcher for my Envoy control plane operating in the way that it generates a new [snapshot](https://pkg.go.dev/github.com/envoyproxy/go-control-plane/pkg/cache/v3#Snapshot) whenever it detects a swarm service update.

 Below are some data fields that I would like to configure dynamically: